quangthangisme/tp/docs/DeveloperGuide.md

 ### \[Proposed\] Command Parser with flags
 Proposed Implementation

-The proposed parsing mechanism for `Command` containing flags is facilitated by specialized `XCommandParser` classes.
-These parsers interpret user input and construct the appropriate `XCommand` objects.
+The proposed parsing mechanism for `Command` containing flags is facilitated by specialized `XYCommandParser` classes.
+These parsers interpret user input and construct the appropriate `XYCommand` objects.
 The parsing process relies on several utility components:

+Where `X` refers to the classes with the `item` interface. `Y` refers to the new feature related to the class `X`.

 * `ArgumentTokenizer` – splits the raw input into prefixes and arguments.